 The C-Block system contains multiple jamming cabinets deployed in the facility and is designed to operate 24/7 in harsh environmental conditions and to resist possible destruction attempts.

 Frequency and power outputs per jamming segment are carefully planned, enabling lower energy output per segment with greater flexibility in coverage distribution and significantly lower spillover.

-In cases where there is a statewide network of facilities, Netline’s NCC can manage them all through a single workstation.
+In cases with a statewide network of facilities, Netline’s Control Centre can manage them all through a single workstation.
 An interactive map gives users an overview of all facilities in the network and their corresponding status and alerts.
-The map also allows zooming-in on any of the facilities in the network to get a more detailed view.
+The map also allows zooming in on any of the facilities in the network to get a more detailed view.

 Authorization levels and permissions can be tailored to allow remote control of jamming systems in the facilities if the customer requires it.